arkgao/NaturalTransRecon/README.md

 For real data, we use a script to locate the plane and transfer it to z=0.
 Then it can be compatible with our program.
 [Here is the guidance for processing real data](real_data_process/README.md)

 # Our results
-For reference and comparasion, we provide all our results [here](https://drive.google.com/drive/folders/1Fotb4KSm-aH-CAvHHPTlCVLmTFvgWRvr?usp=drive_link).
+For reference and comparasion, we provide all our results in [Google Drive](https://drive.google.com/drive/folders/1Fotb4KSm-aH-CAvHHPTlCVLmTFvgWRvr?usp=drive_link).

 # Acknowledgements
 This repository is heavily based on [NeuS](https://github.com/Totoro97/NeuS) and [Geo-NeuS](https://github.com/GhiXu/Geo-Neus).
 We thank all the authors for their excellent work and sharing great codes.
 And we also very grateful for the open-source mesh from [Wu et al.](https://vcc.tech/research/2018/FRT) and [DRT](https://vcc.tech/research/2020/DRT).